 The formal wording of this permanent Panama residency visa is for “citizens of friendly nations with professional and economic ties with the Republic of Panama”.

-Clarifying the Requirements
+Clarifying the Residency Requirements

-The words “professional and economic ties with the Republic of Panama” means that citizens of these 48 countries must establish professional or economic relationship with Panama.
+The words “professional and economic ties with the Republic of Panama” means that citizens of these 50 countries must establish professional or economic relationship with Panama.
 This can be accomplished by either of the following two options: